tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 *Start on black.
 VO comes in.
 On "new tech," fast montage sequence of new technologies coming out.
 Music is a fast, futuristic type beat.
 Text on "Every Single Day"*

 **VO**
-It feels like new technology is coming out every single day.
+The current pace of technological innovation is pretty dizzying.
 There's always some ground breaking discovery.
 A new thing to learn.
 As this happens, I find myself more and more gravitating towards the past.
 I just find it more comforting and I'm not really sure why.

 *INT.
 WI Camera looking through books.
 Pull out book to reveal.*